CSFAlliance/CSFAlliance.github.io/massing.md

 This analysis was not implemeted, but would have been very useful to us.
 Our recommendation is to calculate the distance between each point and sources of noise by using a "distance to geometry" SOP.
 These origins are the train tracks, the loud nightclubs and the busy streets.
 This analysis would have been used to place elderly homes further away from sources of noise.
 We did however minimize noise in other ways described in the forming chapter.

 ## Function Allocation
 Now came the point of using the previous analyses in placing the functions.
 The first thing we did was giving each point a score for each function, how much does that point want each function.
 Then we used a growing algorithm for placing enough voxels of each function until the area from the requirements was covered.
+Lastly we quickly touch on how the parking spaces were placed.

 ### Weighing Points
 First we wanted for each point to create scores for each function.
 This was accomplished using a multi objective optimization algorithm created by Shervin Azadi & Pirouz Nourian.
 This algorithm used the analysed voxel values and weighings of each function as input.
 The result a list of points that contained a score for each function.